Have you ever heard this in a clinic or a gym? ‘First we need to improve your range of motion and then we can add strength.’

 What did you find?

 Did one leg go further than the other?
 Did you find tightness around the inside of your thigh on that limited side?

 Good, we’re going to work on the limited side.
 If they were about the same, pick the side which historically has had the most issues.
 If you’ve had no issues pat yourself on the back and toss a coin.

-Now what I’d like you to do is bring your chosen leg out to the side again but this time stop a little short of the absolute limit.
+Now bring your chosen leg out to the side again but this time stop a little short of the absolute limit.
 Place an immovable object on the outside of your lower leg, just above your ankle which you can push in to.
 If you’re in a gym a heavy dumbbell works well, if you’re at home set yourself up by a table or chair leg.